DustinLee0/README-Generator/README.md

 When building applications for clients, it is imperative to have a descriptive, clear and a user-friendly README markdown file that indicates installation procedures, instructions on how to use the app and any other pertinent information about the app to give a casual experience for the user.

-This is an application using the CLI and user input to create a professional README markdown file.
+This is an application using the CLI that takes user input to create a professional README markdown file for upcoming projects.

 To invoke this application, navigate to the corresponding directory and run the following command:
 ```